Registration and Accreditation

 Financial Standing

-APEX Australia Higher Education (ABN: 45 615 071 853) provides the information below about the Institute’s financial standing as required by TEQSA.
+Apex Australia Higher Education (ABN: 45 615 071 853) provides the information below about the Institute’s financial standing as required by TEQSA.

 - Director’s Declaration: Download Here